 Dynamo script to check seat rotation in Revit

 Once you are happy with your seat family, ensure it is loaded into the project.
-To place the seats we can use the front of seat polycurve generated in Step 8 and the ‘Stadium.PlaceSeats’ node from the BVN package.
-The polycurves already accommodates any gangways or vomitories so there is no need to do any further modification to the base geometry apart from removing the last row.
+To place the seats, we can use the front of seat polycurve generated in Step 8 and the ‘Stadium.PlaceSeats‘ node from the BVN package.
+The polycurves already accommodates any gangways or vomitories, so there is no need to do any further modification to the base geometry apart from removing the last row.

 Dynamo script, Step 10

-Next the node divides the shortened polycurve by chord length (as opposed to along the polycurve) using the minimum seat spacing.
-This returns a preliminary result as it will generally be a number (float) rather than an integer.
+Next, the node divides the shortened polycurve by chord length (as opposed to along the polycurve) using the minimum seat spacing.
+This operation returns a preliminary result as it will generally be a number (float) rather than an integer.
 Since we can’t have part of a seat, the node uses the ‘Floor’ node to round down the number to the nearest whole number.
 Knowing how many whole seats will fit, the node then divides the shortened polycurve with the new integer value.
 The resultant points on the curve are the insertion point for our seat family which corresponds to the front of the seat.
 Note that the number of seats per row between gangways is going to differ.
-This is most evident in the corners of the stadium where there is radial geometry.
+This scenario is most evident in the corners of the stadium where there is radial geometry.

 Since it is not possible to place a family instance with the correct rotation in one step, the node first places the seats using the ‘FamilyInstance.ByPoint’ node before setting their rotation.
 The seats need to be rotated so that they are perpendicular to the normal along the rows.
-To calculate this, the node uses the insertion points of the seat family and the polycurves to generate the parameters along the curve using the ‘Curve.ParameterAtPoint’ node.
+To calculate this angle, the node uses the insertion points of the seat family and the polycurves to generate the parameters along the curve using the ‘Curve.ParameterAtPoint’ node.
 With these values, normals are then returned using the ‘Curve.NormalAtParameter’ node.
-Next we need to calculate the difference between the orientation of the seat family and the normal vector.
-Prior to Dynamo 0.8.2 this was impossible using OOTB nodes.
+Next, we need to calculate the difference between the orientation of the seat family and the normal vector.
+Before Dynamo 0.8.2, this was impossible using OOTB nodes.
 However, Dynamo now has the ‘Vector.AngleAboutAxis’ node.
-Since in this example the seat has been modelled facing ‘down’, I need to compare the normal vector to the negative Y vector.
+Since in this example, the seat has been modelled facing ‘down’, I need to compare the normal vector to the negative Y vector.
 The result of this calculation is the required seat rotation in degrees from 0 to 360.
 The seats are then rotated to the correct orientation using the ‘FamilyInstances.SetRotation’ node.
 The ‘Stadium.PlaceSeats’ node will also output the total number of seats and the number of seats per row so that you can ensure all brief and regulatory requirements are met.